-We have a revolving credit facility with JPMorgan Chase Bank, N.A. and a syndicate of other lenders with a potential future borrowing availability of up to \$125.0 million, subject to compliance with financial and other covenants.
-The revolving credit facility may be increased up to an additional \$25.0 million subject to approval by the administrative agent and commitment from existing or other lenders to provide the additional funds.
+As of December 28, 2012, we have a revolving credit facility with a syndicate of lenders with a potential future borrowing availability of up to \$150.0 million, subject to compliance with financial and other covenants.
 The facility is secured by a first priority lien on substantially all of our assets.
 The amount of our indebtedness could have important consequences, including the following:

-- our ability to obtain additional financing in the future for working capital, capital expenditures, acquisitions, general corporate or other purposes may be limited; - · no proceeds will be available for distribution to our stockholders in a sale or liquidation until any balance on the line is repaid in full; - we may be more vulnerable to economic downturns, less able to withstand competitive pressures and less flexible in responding to changing business and economic conditions; - · cash flow from operations will be allocated to the payment of the principal of, and interest on, any outstanding indebtedness; and - we cannot assure you that our business will generate sufficient cash flow from operations or other sources to enable us to meet our payment obligations under the facility and to fund other liquidity needs.
+- our ability to obtain additional financing in the future for working capital, capital expenditures, acquisitions, general corporate or other purposes may be limited; - no proceeds will be available for distribution to our stockholders in a sale or liquidation until any balance on the line is repaid in full; - we may be more vulnerable to economic downturns, less able to withstand competitive pressures and less flexible in responding to changing business and economic conditions; - cash flow from operations will be allocated to the payment of the principal of, and interest on, any outstanding indebtedness; and - we cannot assure you that our business will generate sufficient cash flow from operations or other sources to enable us to meet our payment obligations under the facility and to fund other liquidity needs.